openbaton/docs/docs/vim-instance-documentation.md

 ## How to register a new Vim Instance?
 You can use the dashboard for sending the json file.
 When the OpenBaton is running, open your browser and surf to [localhost:8080], this is where you can access **Dashboard**.
-Under the menu `Manage PoPs` you can see the `PoP instances` and you can send the JSON of Vim Instance like in the picture below:
+Under the menu `Manage PoPs` you can see the `PoP instances` and you can send the JSON of a Vim Instance like in the picture below:

 ![registeraNewVim]

-From now you can use your Vim instance into your Network Service Descriptors.
+From now on you can use your Vim instance in your Network Service Descriptors.

-For know more about Dashboard you can see: [OpenBaton Dashboard]
+For more information about the dashboard see: [OpenBaton Dashboard]

 [OpenBaton Dashboard]:nfvo-how-to-use-gui.md